xizhonghua/GreenDC-Summary/data-center/file/gridDefine.md

 - Smart grid technology is a technology for the next generation power grid--has recently been introduced to improve efficiency of the traditional 20th century power grid.
 Smart grid provides a feasible way for dynamic and efficient power management of data centers.

 ### How smart grid is build?
 - Recent innovations in pwoer grids have provided smart tools, to help utility providers monitor and predict power demand.
-All together ain automated power distribution network was created on top of the old power grid infrastructure, now known as a smart grid [[Fang-2012]](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6099519).
+All together ain automated power distribution network was created on top of the old power grid infrastructure, now known as a smart grid [[Fang-2012]](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6099519) cyber physical system.

 ### Function
 - distributed energy production